Our ManifestoWe think small businesses are the lifeblood of the economy and that it’s from small business that true innovation will arise.

 Thus, an alliance was formed, a manifesto was written, and the Small Business Web was born.
 With every additional company that joins the Small Business Web, the dream of the original founders expands: one small step for the Internet, one giant step for small businesses.

-Today, The Small Business Web is the trade association for cloud-based software for small businesses.
-Nearly 200 companies are working together to make the Open Web the best place to build, find and sell software for small businesses.
+Today, The Small Business Web is the trade association for companies selling cloud-based software for small businesses.
+Over 200 member companies are working together to make the Open Web the best place to build, find and sell software for small businesses.

 Meet the Directors